 Marseille’s revival occurred in the 10th century when the Counts of Provence decided to resuscitate its position as a leading trading port in the Mediterranean.
 Initially enjoying almost full autonomy, the Catalan king Raymond Berengar IV decided to assume direct control over Marseille in the 13th century.
 The citizens of Marseille were less than pleased but eventually acquiesced to his authority.
 However, Berengar’s successors gradually eroded regional autonomy – numerous rebellions broke out until the revolt was quashed in 1263.
 After that, social unrest died down, and prosperity returned to Marseille.

-Prosperity returned in the mid 15th century.
+Prosperity returned in the mid-15th century.
 Rene of Anjou took a shine to Marseille and embarked upon a massive rebuilding and fortification program, turning the city into one of France’s most fortified settlements.
 Anjou used Marseille as a base to launch his campaign to recover lost territories in Sicily and across the Mediterranean.
 The city became part of France in the 1480s, yet it never lost its rebellious streak.

 The 16th century was a period of great social and religious upheaval.
 After the Reformation swept through France, the Wars of Religion broke out between the Huguenots (French Protestants), the Catholic League, and the Catholic monarchy.
 Meanwhile, there were numerous uprisings and cases of civil unrest in the 1700s – the ongoing problem led King Louis XIV to bring his army to the city to quash the rebellion.
-As a reminder of his power, the monarch built two forts overlooking the harbor, with a permanent military presence established lest the Marseille citizens once again try to usurp his rule.
+As a reminder of his power, the monarch built two forts overlooking the harbor, with a permanent military presence established lest the Marseille citizens try to usurp his rule again.

 The 19th century was a more prosperous era for Marseille and its citizens.
 Trade with North Africa escalated after France occupied Algeria in 1830 and the 1869 opening of the Suez Canal.
 The outbreak of the 1st World War did not significantly affect Marseille; however, the Second World War would have far-reaching consequences.
-The Germans and Italians bombed Marseille in 1940 and the Allies between 1943-44.
+The Germans and Italians bombed Marseille in 1940, and the Allies between 1943-44.
 Allied forces eventually recaptured Marseille in 1944, but the damage was already done.

 Gastronomy & Wine